sudhagarkv/mini-cfo-copilot/README.md

 - **Comprehensive Visualizations**: Automatic charts for all question types
 - **Financial Summaries**: Get complete performance overviews
 - **Growth Analysis**: Compare periods and track trends

-## 📊 Supported Question Types

-### Revenue Questions
-- "What was June 2025 revenue vs budget?"
-- "Show me revenue trend for last 6 months"
-- "What's our latest revenue?"
-- "How is revenue growing?"

-### Profitability Questions
-- "Show gross margin trend"
-- "What's our EBITDA for March 2025?"
-- "How's our performance this month?"
-- "Tell me about our profitability"

-### Cost Questions
-- "Break down Opex by category for June 2025"
-- "What are our COGS for latest month?"
-- "Show me total Opex for 2025"

-### Cash Questions
-- "What is our cash runway?"
-- "Show cash balance trend"
-- "What's our current cash position?"
-- "How much cash do we have?"

-### Growth & Comparison
-- "Compare this month vs last month"
-- "Show me year over year growth"
-- "Compare revenue vs budget"

-### General Financial Insights
-- "Give me a financial summary"
-- "How are we performing?"
-- "Show me key metrics for latest month"
-- "What's the financial overview?"

 ## 🎯 Core Metrics Calculated